wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 `
 == Changelog ==

-latest version of this plugin work on all wordpress version from 3.1+ to 4.0+
+latest version of this plugin work on all wordpress version from 3.1+ to 4.2+

-sLa NGjI's Team do not provide support on wordpress.org forum and reviews!
+sLaNGjIs Team do not provide support on wordpress.org forum and reviews!
 [Full Story Here](//wordpress.org/plugins/wp-missed-schedule/other_notes/)

 `All releases, prior latest stable, are deprecated, and no longer supported on this project: is very